 Why learn English in Timaru?

-If you’re looking to experience the natural splendour of the South Island from the comfort of a large town, then studying English in Timaru may be the right choice for you!
+Choose Timaru if you want to study English while experiencing the natural splendour of the South Island from the comfort of a large town